Steffen-W/Import-LIB-KiCad-Plugin/README.md

 Assembles local KiCad component libraries from downloaded octopart, samacsys, ultralibrarian and snapeda zipfiles.
 Currently assembles just the symbols and the footptints only.
+Supports component updates.
+Can copy multi-lines from the clipboard to update component description.

 # Configure